AdamClayden93/tea/README.md

 The algorithm currently supports up to 4 target sizes, with a number of variables for you to adjust in the TargetEmbeddingAlgorithm() function

 These are:

-imagePath % path where your images are stored
+* imagePath - path where your images are stored

-exportPath % path you wish to export final images to
+* exportPath - path you wish to export final images to

-img_info % path containing a list of image names from (e.g. .xls file)
+* img_info - path containing a list of image names from (e.g. .xls file)

-columnName % name of the column to read image names from
+* columnName - name of the column to read image names from

-% image width and height (e.g. 800x600)
+* image width and height (e.g. 800x600) a) desiredImageWidth b) desiredImageHeight
-desiredImageWidth
-desiredImageHeight

-% monitor values
-x_monitor % visible monitor width (cm)
-y_monitor % visible monitor height (cm)
+* monitor values: x_monitor (visible monitor width (cm)) y_monitor (visible monitor height (cm))

-% distance between monitor and subject (cm) MonitorSubjectDistance
+* distance between monitor and subject (cm): MonitorSubjectDistance

-% radius of the central circular exclusion mask in degrees radius_deg
+* radius of the central circular exclusion mask in degrees: radius_deg

-% size of a region buffer to place around the target to define the region size region_buffer
+* size of a region buffer to place around the target to define the region size: region_buffer

-%thickness of the letter
+* thickness of the letter
-%These are example values that you can change horizontalWidth = [1 2 2 4];
+*These are example values that you can change* horizontalWidth = [1 2 2 4];
 verticalWidth = [1 3 3 5];

-%actual width and height
+* actual width and height
-%These are example values that you can change widthVector = [7 13 19 33];
+*These are example values that you can change* widthVector = [7 13 19 33];
 heightVector = [9 16 23 40];

-%the index of each target size, with the length being the count letterMatrix = [1 2 3 4];
+* the index of each target size, with the length being the count letterMatrix = [1 2 3 4];

-valueType % supports: Min, Lower Quartile, Median, Upper Quartile, Max
+* valueType - supports: Min, Lower Quartile, Median, Upper Quartile, Max

-placeWithTypeThreshold %Change this to find suitable locations based on a certain target size.
+* placeWithTypeThreshold - Change this to find suitable locations based on a certain target size.
 Largest size is recommended and is defined by the number within letterMatrix.
 E.g. 1, 2, 3, etc

 After you have entered the desired values, the algorithm will then: